cb-technologists/blog/content/posts/cloud-run-with-core.md

   url: http://hugo-cloud-run.cloud-run.knative.***.***
 ```

-The YAML spec for a Cloud Run services is available via the UI of the **Cloud Run > Service Details** console.
+The YAML spec for a Cloud Run services are available via the UI of the **Cloud Run > Service Details** console.
 You may also retrieve it with the following [Google Cloud SDK command](https://cloud.google.com/sdk/gcloud/reference/beta/run/services/describe):

 ```bash
 gcloud beta run services describe hugo-cloud-run --platform gke \